snowdrop/istio-integration/README-ANSIBLE.md

 Remark : Furthermore the minimum Kubernetes version that is compatible is `1.7.0` (`3.7.0` is the corresponding OpenShift version).

-**Important**: All invocations of the Ansible playbooks need to take place at the root directory of the project.
+**Important**: All invocations of the Ansible playbooks need to take place under the `install/ansible` directory of the project.
 Failing to do so will result in unexpected errors

 The simplest execution command looks like the following: